 From that time onward the Church has never failed to come together to celebrate the paschal mystery, by reading what was written about him in every part of Scripture, by celebrating the Eucharist in which the victory and triumph of his death are shown forth, and also by giving thanks to God for the inexpressible gift he has given in Christ Jesus, to the praise of God’s glory.

-This is used in the Office of Readings of the Roman Church for Saturday in the Second week of Easter.
-It is an excerpt from the Constitution (par.
+This selection from Vatican II’s document Sacrosanctum Concilium focuses on God’s Plan of Salvation.
+It appears in the Office of Readings of the Roman Catholic Church for Saturday in the Second week of Easter.
+This excerpt comes from the Constitution (par.
 5-6) on the Sacred Liturgy of the Second Vatican Council (1962-65).